Everything can be made useful if you use your mind, can’t it be? Like the machine is doing with the men. 😂

 What Does Firebase Do?

-So, basically, Firebase is a Backend-as-a-Service (BaaS), provides functionalities that can help with the backend development of your Android, iOS or web and even some product supports Unity3D too.
+Firebase, Backend-as-a-Service (BaaS), is a platform by Google that provides functionalities and helps with the backend development of your Android, iOS, or web and even some products that support Unity3D too.

 Top functionalities are: